A. M. Chase and the Chase Track System

 Incorrect original title to Harris & Ewing photo from the Library of Congress Prints & Photographs Online Catalog (PPOC).
 Click on pictures for larger images.

-On April 27, 2014 The Old Motor, posted an article provided by reader Tin Indian from the May 5, 1921 issue of Automobile Industries that identified for the general internet audience the tread system above as being the "Chase Track" invented by A. M. Chase.
+On April 27, 2014 The Old Motor posted an article [since scrubbed and no longer available] provided by reader Tin Indian from the May 5, 1921 issue of Automobile Industries that identified for the general internet audience the tread system above as being the "Chase Track" invented by A. M. Chase.
 This has been not-so-common knowledge for some time, as some subscription sites have been discussing the tracks and the pictures for a few years now.
 As we will see, there is much more to the story.
 Interest in the picture above became wide-spread for the first time when Shorpy posted it on April 21, 2014.

 The Library of Congress photos of the 1921 test of the Chase Track System have been making the internet rounds for a few years now, along with other photos taken from military journals.
 In a causal search, the earliest mention I can find is from July 2002 on the Cargo Carriers/Personal Carriers page of William A. Kirk Jr.'s TANKS!
 Armoured Warfare Prior to 1946 website, which had the most photos of vehicles with the Chase Track System outside of Fred W. Crismon's 1992 book U. S. Military Tracked Vehicles.